Vaginal examination post pic

 • Consistency (e.g. irregular, smooth)

-Assess the vagina and cervix
+Palpate the cervix

 Uterus